Record Accrued Expenses in QuickBooks

 Step 1: You incur the Expense

 At the close of the accounting period, you incur an expense.
 You owe a debt, but you haven’t yet been paid.
 In order to make an entry for accrued liability then you need to have your books.
 In general, an accrued expense journal entry is nothing but a debit to an expense account.
 The input from debit increases the costs.
-Credit is also added to the accrued Liabilities account but your liabilities are raised by the credit.
+Credit is also added to the accrued Liabilities account, but your liabilities are raised by the credit.

 DateAccountNotesDebitCredit